isabella232/PowerPoint-Add-in-Microsoft-Graph-ASPNET-InsertChart/README.md

 Integrating data from online service providers increases the value and adoption of your add-ins.
 This code sample shows you how to connect your add-in to Microsoft Graph.
 Use this code sample to:

 * Connect to Microsoft Graph from an Office Add-in.
-* Use the OAuth 2.0 authorization framework in an add-in.
+* Use the MSAL .NET Library to implement the OAuth 2.0 authorization framework in an add-in.
 * Use the Excel and OneDrive REST APIs from Microsoft Graph.
 * Show a dialog using the Office UI namespace.
-* Build an Add-in using ASP.NET MVC and Office.js.
+* Build an Add-in using ASP.NET MVC,MSAL, and Office.js.
 * Use add-in commands in PowerPoint.

 ## Prerequisites

 To run this code sample, the following are required.

-* Visual Studio 2015.
+* Visual Studio 2019 or later.

+* SQL Server Express (No longer automatically installed with recent versions of Visual Studio.)

 * An Office 365 account which you can get by joining the [Office 365 Developer Program](https://aka.ms/devprogramsignup) that includes a free 1 year subscription to Office 365.